nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 - **Placement coherence**: the placement of the components should be coherent with the system architecture specification,
 - **Capability coherence**: the placement of the components should be coherent with the capabilities offered by the hosts.

-When engineering a collective system in the ECC, the aforementioned properties must be enforced at the design level.
+When engineering a collective system in the ECC, the aforementioned properties must be enforced at the design level to guarantee the system's reliability and performance.

 [//]: # ()
 [//]: # (In contrast to homogeneous systems, where each device can execute the entire macroprogram, heterogeneous systems require a different approach.)